alicerunsonfedora/cubiomeskit/README.md

 > Important: At this time, only words generated in Minecraft Java Edition
 > are supported.

+> Note: This source code repository for CubiomesKit is being migrated over
+> to [SkyVault](https://source.marquiskurt.net) as part of a larger effort
+> to guarantee long-term sustainability, independent of GitHub.
+However,
+> pull requests will still be accepted and welcomed on this mirror.

 ## Getting started

 ### Support